 In this section, we apply the proposed method to two real-world tasks to demonstrate its effectiveness.
-We first propose utilizing standardized leverage scores of the 2D AR model as anomaly scores to distinguish anomaly pixels of an image.
+We first propose using standardized leverage scores of the 2D AR model as anomaly scores to distinguish anomaly pixels of an image.
 Subsequently, we extend this method to facial images to identify regions of skin lesions.
 Results showcase that our proposed method outperforms other competitors in both detection accuracy and computational efficiency.

-6.1 Anomaly detection
+6.1.
+Anomaly Detection

-In this section, we showcase how leverage scores of the 2D AR model can be utilized in anomaly detection tasks and outperform existing methods.
-We consider two hyperspectral images manually extracted from large images downloaded from the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) Web site 1 , with their pseudo-grayscale representations shown in the first column of Fig. 5.
-The first hyperspectral image, of size $100 \times 100 \times 191$, was captured over the Gulfport airport area and has three abnormal shadows 2 .
-The second hyperspectral image, of size $100 \times 100 \times 189$, was taken over the San Diego airport area and contains three aircraft regarded as abnormal objects.
-Both images have manually obtained reference maps, on which the abnormal pixels are labeled, as shown in the second column of Fig 5.
+In this section, we showcase how leverage scores of the 2D AR model can be used in anomaly detection tasks and outperform existing methods.
+We consider two hyperspectral images manually extracted from large images downloaded from the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) Web site, with their pseudo-grayscale representations shown in the first column of Figure 5.
+The first hyperspectral image, of size $100 \times 100 \times 191$, was captured over the Gulfport airport area and